1980 Purdue Boilermakers football team: Schedule

-Season summary
+Game summaries

-at Notre Dame
+At Notre Dame

 In non-conference play, Purdue (AP No. 9) opened its season with a 31–10 loss to Notre Dame (AP No. 11) at Notre Dame Stadium.
 Purdue quarterback Mark Herrmann was sidelined with a bruised thumb (injured in practice during the week) and did not play.
 Phil Carter rushed for 142 yards for Notre Dame.
 After the game, the Boilermakers fell from No. 9 to No. 11 in the AP Poll.